Intermediate bulk container: Engineered design

 Most IBCs are cube-shaped and this cube-shaped engineering contributes to the packaging, stacking, storing, shipping, and overall space efficiency of intermediate bulk containers.
 Rigid IBC totes feature integrated pallet bases with dimensions that are generally near the common pallet standard dimension of 1200 by or 48 by 42 in.
-IBC container’s pallet base is designed for universal maneuverability via forklift/pallet jack channels.
+IBC containers' pallet base is designed for universal maneuverability via forklift/pallet jack channels.
 Almost all rigid IBCs are designed so they can be stacked vertically one atop the other using a forklift.
 Most have a built-in tap (valve, spigot, or faucet) at the base of the container to which hoses can be attached, or through which the contents can be poured into smaller containers.

-The most common IBC size 1000L fits on a single pallet of similar dimensions to pallets which hold 4 drums (200 L), providing an extra 200 L of product in the IBC over drum storage, a 25% increase for the same storage footprint.
+The most common IBC size, 1000 L, fits on a single pallet of similar dimensions to pallets which hold 4 drums (200 L), providing an extra 200 L of product in the IBC over drum storage, a 25% increase for the same storage footprint.
 Additionally, IBCs can be manufactured to a customer's exact requirements in terms of capacity, dimensions, and material.